Rapporter/rapport/_includes/installation.md

 R CMD INSTALL <path to .tar.gz file>
 {% endhighlight %}

 If you're running R on Windows, you need to install [Rtools](http://cran.stat.ucla.edu/bin/windows/Rtools/ ).
-Once you have installed it, download [tarball sources](https://github.com/aL3xa/rapport/tarball/master ) and issue following commands in command prompt:
+Once you have installed it, you can either try out the `install_github()` approach or install package manually by downloading [tarball sources](https://github.com/aL3xa/rapport/tarball/master ) and issuing following commands in the command prompt:

 {% highlight bash %}
 R CMD build --binary <path to .tar.gz file>